Daniel Weyman

-Daniel Weyman (born 1977) is an English actor known for his role as the Stranger in The Lord of the Rings: The Rings of Power.
+Daniel Max Weyman (born 1977) is an English actor notable for his main roles in Just Inès (2010), Foyle's War (2013), and Silent Witness (2016), and more recently known for his role as The Stranger / Gandalf in The Lord of the Rings: The Rings of Power (2022–present).

+Early life

+Daniel Max Weyman was born in Newcastle-upon-Tyne in 1977 to Richard S. Weyman (born 1945) and Judith Owen.
+He has an older sister, Nicola, and a younger brother, George.

+Education

+Weyman trained at the Nottingham New Theatre, graduating in 2000.

+Career

 Theatre

 He has appeared in stage productions such as Samuel West's Sheffield Crucible production of As You Like It (as Jaques) and the Chichester Festival Theatre's production of David Edgar's The Life and Adventures of Nicholas Nickleby.
 His portrayal of the title character earned him a nomination for 'Best Performance in a Play' at the 2006 TMA Awards.
 He played Anitpholus of Syracuse in the Whatsonstage.com Awards Best Shakespearean Production nominated The Comedy of Errors at the Open Air Theatre, Regent's Park in 2010.
-His work includes Kafka's Dick and King Lear at Theatre Royal, Bath, The Crucible directed by Tom Morris at the Bristol Old Vic (2015) and 4000 Days opposite Alistair McGowan at the Park Theatre (2016).
+His work includes Kafka's Dick and King Lear at Theatre Royal, Bath, The Crucible directed by Tom Morris at the Bristol Old Vic (2015), and 4000 Days opposite Alistair McGowan at the Park Theatre (2016).
 He starred as Miles in Rex Pickett's adaptation of his own book, Sideways at the St James Theatre (2016) - the part made famous by Paul Giamatti in Alexander Payne's Oscar winning film adaptation of the same name.
-He earned rave reviews starring opposite Oscar winner F. Murray Abraham in Daniel Kehlman's new play The Mentor directed by Laurence Boswell which transferred from the Ustinov Studio to the West End's Vaudeville Theatre (2018).
+He earned rave reviews starring opposite Oscar winner F. Murray Abraham in Daniel Kehlman's new play The Mentor, directed by Laurence Boswell which transferred from the Ustinov Studio to the West End's Vaudeville Theatre (2018).